 Who are BTJ’s guests?

 On BTJ’s group guided cycling tours, we welcome travelers of all ages, backgrounds, and origins.
 Solos, pairs, friends, and families come for unforgettable experiences throughout the incredible Japanese countryside.
-In the past year, we have welcomed incredible guests from Australia, United States, England, Ireland, Mexico, Canada, Japan, Hong Kong, Austria, Singapore, and China.
-All of our group tours are organized in English, so each of our guests speak English as a first or second language.
+In the past year, we have welcomed incredible guests from Australia, USA, England, Ireland, Mexico, Canada, Germany, Japan, Hong Kong, Austria, Singapore, and China.
+All of our group tours are organized in English, so each of our guests speak English as a first, second, or third language.

 We strive to only work with guests who are respectful of the local culture, natural landscape, and other travelers.